 1. Drink (a Little) and Take Your Time With Meals.

-National Geographic fellow and journalist Dan Buettner has carried out extensive research on the dietary and lifestyle choices in so-called “Blue Zones,” parts of the world identified by scientists as having unusually long-living inhabitants.
+National Geographic fellow and journalist Dan Buettner has carried out extensive research on the dietary and lifestyle choices in so-called “Blue Zones.”
+These zones are parts of the world identified by scientists as having unusually long-living inhabitants.
 The five Blue Zones currently include:

 - Sardinia, Italy